 - Your military retirement pay must currently be reduced by the VA disability offset.

-Here is the interesting part: the injury doesn’t have to be from direct combat.
+The injury doesn’t have to be from direct combat.
 Disabilities may be considered combat-related for CRSC purposes if they are a direct result of:

-- Armed Conflict / Combat: direct or indirect wounds that happened during armed conflict.
+- Armed conflict/combat: Direct or indirect wounds that happened during armed conflict.

-- Hazardous Duty: demolition duty, diving, parachuting, aerial flight, and more.
+- Hazardous duty: Demolition duty, diving, parachuting, aerial flight and more.

-- Simulated War: Activities such as military training, exercises, airborne ops, live fire exercises, hand-to-hand combat training, and more.
-This does not include standard physical training such as running, jogging, or group sports activities.
+- Simulated war: Activities such as military training, exercises, airborne ops, live-fire exercises, hand-to-hand combat training and more.
+This does not include standard physical training such as running, jogging or group sports activities.

-Will Concurrent Receipt Be Extended to Everyone?
+Will Concurrent Receipt Laws be Extended to Everyone?

-Will Concurrent Receipt Laws Change?
-There are many military organizations and lobbying groups that are working hard to get the Concurrent Receipt laws extended to all retirees, regardless of their disability rating.
-But it has yet to be approved by Congress.
-The Military Officer’s Association of America (MOAA) has repeatedly attempted to get the law repealed that requires military retirees to forfeit their military retirement pay in order to receive their VA disability pay.
-You can read about their most recent efforts here.
+Several military organizations and lobbying groups are working hard to get the concurrent receipt laws extended to all retirees, regardless of their disability ratings, but it has yet to be approved by Congress.
+The Military Officers Association of America (MOAA) has repeatedly attempted to get the law repealed that requires military retirees to forfeit their military retirement pay to receive their VA disability pay.
+You can read about their most-recent efforts here.